Outgoing Webhook

 Outgoing Webhooks are requests made by PagerTree to a user-defined URL, the payload provided represents an alert.
 Webhooks allow you to extend PagerTree by performing any logic you wish.

-Create the integration by clicking the Outgoing Webhook logo.
+by clicking the Outgoing Webhook logo.

 Provide the URL you want PagerTree to send webhooks to.